 - California Environmental Voters

 Opponents say that Prop.
-30 is an unnecessary tax hike that Californians don’t need because everyone is feeling the effects of high inflation and surging gas prices.
-They say Californians continue to grapple with exorbitant cost of living expenses and already pay some of the nation’s highest personal income taxes.
+30 is an unnecessary tax hike that Californians don’t need because everyone is feeling the effects of high inflation, surging gas prices and the rising cost of living.
+They say Californians already pay the nation’s highest personal income tax rates, noting that the measure would raise the rate for the highest earners from 13.3% (on income above $1 million) to 15.05% (on income above $2 million) when only three other states and the District of Columbia have top rates in the double digits.
 They argue that the tax would drive many residents out of the state to benefit a special interest: ride-share companies.
-In his opposition, Gov. Gavin Newsom also calls the measure a “cynical scheme” by Lyft.
-In addition, many opponents say Newsom’s recent $10 billion climate investment and a $97.5 billion surplus in this year’s budget makes the state well-equipped to pay for the transition to electric vehicles and additional wildfire prevention efforts.
+In his opposition, Gov. Gavin Newsom calls the measure a “cynical scheme” by Lyft, the largest donor to the measure, to have taxpayers help it comply with the state’s electric car mandate for rideshare companies.
+In addition, many opponents say Newsom’s recent $10 billion climate investment and a $97.5 billion surplus in this year’s budget, along with recent federal funds for electric car incentives, makes the state well-equipped to pay for the transition to electric vehicles and additional wildfire prevention efforts.
 If the state should need more money, opponents argue that it could tap into budget surplus funds to pay for these ongoing programs.

 - No on Prop 30 committee